tremor-rs/tremor-runtime/integration_testing/basic/empty_line.test/README.md

-Empty events should be handled gracefully and just get ignored
+Empty events should be handled gracefully and get ignored